No, this isn’t quite the classic cooked-for-days cassoulet you’ll find in Gascony. This is cassoulet casserole. You’ll find no complaints here.

 Next time you think there’s nothing for supper, pull out this recipe.
 Then look in your pantry again.
 Dinner’s in there.
 You just have to know where to look.

 A show of hands, please.
 Who swoons to meat that’s slowly imbued with wine and aromatics and then tossed atop pasta?
 Just as we thought.

-This recipe for Caçoila de Pico, a Portuguese stew with red peppers, can be made with beef or pork.
-Serve the meat with boiled potatoes and red peppers.
+This recipe for caçoila de Pico, a Portuguese stew with red peppers, can be made with pork or beef.
+Serve the meat with boiled potatoes.